oracle-livelabs/apex/crm-app/3-global-search/3-global-search.md

 # Create Search Configuration

-In this lab, you will be introduced to creating a global search page using Search Configurations and the Search page feature in Oracle APEX.
+In this lab, you create a global search page using Search Configurations in Oracle APEX.
 The lab will involve working with a view that combines data from various database objects such as customers, opportunities, sales representatives, activities, and comments.

 The Search Configuration feature enables you to incorporate declarative searches into your application, and then you can design a dedicated search page that showcases the search results.
 This functionality provides a streamlined way to search across multiple data entities, making it easier for users to access information about customers, opportunities, sales representatives, activities, and comments from a single point of access.